Affiliate links on Android Authority may earn us a commission. Learn more.

-- Contains only letters, numbers, periods, and underscores (no spaces).
+- Contains only letters, numbers, periods, and underscores (no spaces or other symbols).

 - No profanity or restricted language.

-With that out of the way, here’s how to change your Instagram username, as well as a few extra pieces of information that you should know.
+With that out of the way, here’s how to change your Instagram username.
+We’ve also thrown in a few extra details you should know.

 How do I change my username in the Instagram app?

-Instagram is all about mobile, so the first method we’ll outline uses the Instagram app.
-It takes literally seconds to complete, assuming you’ve already thought of your new username.
+Instagram has a mobile focus, so the first method we’ll outline uses the Instagram app.
+It literally takes seconds to complete, assuming you’ve already thought of your new username.

-As mentioned previously, there are certain restrictions to Instagram usernames, and if your new username doesn’t meet them you will see a red exclamation point and a message reading “Username not available.”
+As mentioned previously, there are certain restrictions on Instagram usernames.
+If your new username doesn’t meet them, you will see a red exclamation point and a message reading “Username not available.”
 Keep trying variations of your username until you find one that works.